CorporateClash/public/tos.md

 ### Changes to these Terms

-We reserve the right to update this document at our discretion, without prior notice, however we will make an adequate effort to notify existing users of our service when our terms do change within a fortnite via email or other means.
-We reserve the right to not notify the user of changes to the terms whatsoever.
+Besides changes to formatting, we will make an adequate effort to notify you when our terms change within a fortnite via email or other means.
+We reserve the right to not notify you of changes to the terms whatsoever.